apache/incubator-weex/doc/how-to/debug-with-html5.md

 ## Console

-You can use `console.log` to log infomation on console, but it's hightly recommended to use `nativeLog` instead, since nativeLog can run on a native platform besides on a browser.
+You can use `console.log` to log information on console, but it's hightly recommended to use `nativeLog` instead, since nativeLog can run on a native platform besides on a browser.
 The defect of `nativeLog` is that it's not supported to trace it from the console to the source file which the `nativeLog` is called in, therefore in this situation you'd better use `console.log`, and you should make sure this code will not run on native platform (otherwise a exception or a crash will be caused).

 ## Breakpoints